joshualexanderl/maison/README.md

 ## Usage

 1. Open the page in a browser
-2. Watch both the orb and "maison" text pixelate in from blocky to clear (16px → 1px)
+2. Watch the entire page pixelate in from blocky to clear (16px → 1px) - total ~1.2s
 3. After pixelating in, the orb starts its smooth pulsing animation
-4. Click the orb to trigger the text pixelation out effect
+4. Click the orb to instantly redirect to https://joshualexander.com/music/releases
-5. The text pixelates back out (1px → 16px) before redirecting to https://joshualexander.com/music/releases

 ## Technical Details